 The Indian Hindi-language film – ‘Udaan’ (English translation: Flight) follows the journey of seventeen-year-old Rohan, who dreams of making it big as a poet.
 His authoritarian father, Bhairav, does not allow him to be anything but a mirror of himself.
 He wants Rohan to strive to gain muscular strength and considers his artistic drive vain and unmanly.
 Basically, vulnerability is a sin for him, and so is openly exploring one’s feelings and emotions.
 It burdens Rohan, who finds an emotional outlet in writing.
 It gives him an opportunity to escape from the trenches of Bhairav’s unnecessarily strict parenting regime.

 Besides himself, Rohan also fears the disastrous impact Bhairav would have on his younger brother.
 Directed by Vikramaditya Motwane and written by him and Anurag Kashyap, it is a brazen representation of the effect of toxic masculinity.
-The script finds many grounded un-Bollywood-like moments where the purity of their emotions has been given precedence over cheap manipulation.
+The script finds many grounded, un-Bollywood-like moments where the purity of their emotions has been given precedence over cheap manipulation.
 For anyone who is looking for a ray of light for their journey from any such emotional burden, Udaan is a must-watch.

-Related to 10 Best Inspirational Movies That You Need To Watch: The 25 Best Bollywood Movies on Netflix Right Now
+Checkout: The 25 Best Bollywood Movies on Netflix Right Now

 6. La La Land (2016)